rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 > `impl Trait` in argument position are universal (universally quantified types).
 Meanwhile, `impl Trait` in return position are existentials (existentially quantified types).

 [This is incorrect](https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html#confusion-2-return-position-impl-trait-vs-argument-position-impl-trait) (albeit subtly): in fact, the distinction between argument-position and return-position `impl Trait` is the scope of their existential quantifier.
-This (understandable) mistake is pervasive and it's not alone (the fact that those documenting the feature missed this is indicative of the issues).
-The problem stems from a poor understanding of what "existential types" are --- which is entirely unsurprising: existential types are a technical type theoretic concept that are not widely encountered outside type theory (unlike universally-quantified types, for instance).
+This (understandable) mistake is pervasive and it's not alone (the fact that those documenting the feature missed this is indicative of the issues surrounding this mental model).
+The problem stems from a poor understanding of what "existential types" are — which is entirely unsurprising: existential types are a technical type theoretic concept that are not widely encountered outside type theory (unlike universally-quantified types, for instance).
 In discussions about existential types in Rust, these sorts of confusions are endemic.

 In any model that does not unify the meaning of `impl Trait` in various positions, these technical explanations are likely to arise, as they provide the original motivation for treating `impl Trait` nonhomogeneously.
 From this perspective, it is extremely valuable from documentation and explanatory angles to unify the uses of `impl Trait` so that these types of questions never even arise.
 Then we would have the ability to transition entirely away from the topic of existentially-quantified types.